Program Approach for Middle & High School Bible

 Teaching Biblical Apologetics

+Scripture tells us to always have an answer ready for the hope that lies within us (1 Peter 3:15).
 Students need to know how to defend their beliefs to those who would disagree.
-By analyzing and evaluating false teaching, students will be able to recognize the errors that lead to false teaching and to defend a correct worldview.
+Our course materials will enable students to kindly and clearly engage with the world around them.
 To learn the difference between false teaching and teaching that is biblically based, students will compare beliefs with what the Bible teaches and how it teaches them.
+Through critical thinking and evaluation of many ideological battlefields, students will learn to conduct meaningful conversations on subjects such as self-identity, absolute truth, and creation vs. evolution.
 Discussions offer opportunities for teachers to remind students of the verses, principles, and doctrines they have learned, and debates give students a direct opportunity to articulate and defend what they believe on controversial issues.
 Additional notes in the teacher editions will also provide opportunities for teachers to address and correct student misconceptions about commonly held beliefs or principles.

 Encouraging Cultural Engagement and Evangelism